tsackton/taelgar/Worldbuilding/Background/Language Mappings.md

 - High Draconic: spoken by dragons, the language of magic and elder wyrms

 %%raw notes below

-# Languages

-Languages in the world of Taelgar are diverse, and yet the binding influence of magic and the gods have kept them from diverging too far apart.
-Nonetheless, individual languages described below typically represent clusters or language families, where knowledge of one member is assumed to represent knowledge of all.

 ## Human Languages

 Humans, lacking a Firstborn or creator god to guide them, have developed by far the most diverse set of languages among the humanoid races.
 In Hkar, before the fall, the magic of the birthplace of humanity bound humans together, and languages did not diverge much.
 Those who left Hkar were no longer bound by this magic, although all humans retain some ancestral memories of the language they were gifted at Creation.